-- 3.1 An accredited legal services firm must act in accordance with the fundamental principles set out in the Code of Ethics issued by ICAEW's Council and must make arrangements so that it, its principals and employees comply with these regulations and the professional principles set out in the Act to: - a act with independence and integrity; - b maintain proper standards of work; - c act in the best interests of their clients; and - d keep the affairs of clients confidential.
+- 3.1 An accredited probate firm must act in accordance with the fundamental principles set out in the Code of Ethics issued by ICAEW's Council and must make arrangements so that it, its principals and employees comply with these regulations and the professional principles set out in the Act to: - a act with independence and integrity; - b maintain proper standards of work; - c act in the best interests of their clients; and - d keep the affairs of clients confidential.

 Firms of different sizes and with different types of clients will adopt different procedures to comply with these regulations and to act in accordance with the fundamental principles set out in the Code of Ethics.
 However, all firms will be aiming to provide a high quality and cost effective service, which complies with these regulations.
-For most firms this means having procedures for doing authorised legal services work and/or authorised probate work, and checks to make sure that the procedures are followed.
+For most firms this means having procedures for doing authorised work, and checks to make sure that the procedures are followed.

-- 3.2 An accredited legal services firm shall only carry out authorised legal services work and/or authorised probate work which it is competent to perform. - 3.3 An accredited legal services firm must make sure that only authorised individuals undertake unsupervised, or control the undertaking of, authorised legal services work on behalf of the firm. - 3.4 An accredited legal services firm must make sure that all principals and employees undertaking authorised legal services work and/or authorised probate work are, and continue to be, competent to carry out the authorised legal services work and/or authorised probate work for which they are responsible.
+- 3.2 An accredited probate firm shall only carry out authorised work which it is competent to perform. - 3.3 An accredited probate firm must make sure that only authorised individuals undertake, or control the undertaking of, probate work on behalf of the firm. - 3.4 An accredited probate firm must make sure that all principals and employees undertaking authorised work are, and continue to be, competent to carry out the authorised work for which they are responsible.

-The above places the responsibility on the firm to ensure that its principals and employees who undertake authorised legal services work and/or authorised probate work are suitably competent in doing this work and are up to date with current developments.
+The above places the responsibility on the firm to ensure that its principals and employees who undertake authorised work are suitably competent in doing this work and are up to date with current developments.

-3.5 An accredited legal services firm must make arrangements to prevent anyone who is not an authorised individual in the firm, or working under the supervision of that person, from having any influence which would be likely to affect the independence or integrity of authorised legal services work.
+3.5 An accredited probate firm must make arrangements to prevent anyone who is not an authorised individual in the firm, or working under the supervision of that person, from having any influence which would be likely to affect the independence or integrity of probate work.